 Choosing the right channels for your ABM strategy

 This is where ABM channels come in.
-ABM channels are essentially the platform you use to deliver your content to your targeted accounts.
-You need to know where your target audience spends their time online and then maximize your efforts on these channels.
+ABM channels are essentially the platforms you use to deliver your content to your targeted accounts.
+You need to know where your target audience spends their time and then maximize your efforts on in the appropriate places.

-If you are investing your time and money into advertising and promoting content on channels where your targeted audience don't spend much time, your brand will most likely remain invisible to your ideal buyers, and you won’t be getting much ROI on all the work you’re doing.
+If you’re investing your time and money into advertising and promoting content on channels where your targeted audience doesn't spend much time, your brand will most likely remain invisible to your ideal buyers, and you won’t see the ROI on all the work you’re doing.

 The best channels for ABM

-Social media platforms such as Facebook and Twitter can make for great ABM channels, but when it comes to B2B marketing, LinkedIn is the channel B2B buyers use the most regularly regularly and is also the one they trust the most.
+Social media platforms such as Facebook and X (Twitter) can make for great ABM channels, but when it comes to B2B marketing, LinkedIn is the channel B2B buyers use the most regularly and is also the one they trust the most.

 One of the best things about LinkedIn is that you can track engagement by account.
 You can identify which accounts aren’t engaging as much with your content and adjust your strategy accordingly.

-Go further than just addressing them by their first name; add their company name, their specific role and industry they are in.
-Talk about their specific business, what they do and congratulate them for their recent successes.
-From this, you’ll then be able to show the value and worth of your brand in terms of their specific needs.
+Go further than just addressing them by their first name; add their company name, their specific role, and the industry they’re in.
+Talk about their specific business, and what they do, and congratulate them for their recent successes.
+From this, you’ll then be able to show the value and worth of your brand in terms of your customers' or prospects’ specific needs.